OpenTreeOfLife/reference-taxonomy/doc/method/method.md

 not current), or kept (the new source is incomplete).

 Federated management is geared toward repeated harvest of information from multiple sources.
-A federated does not have its own information, but instead it algorithmically combines information from a number of source taxonomies.
+A federated taxonomy does not have "its own" information, but instead it algorithmically combines information from a number of source taxonomies.
 The advantage of federation is that it tracks all source taxonomies faithfully.
 Every piece of information in the